Commercial Construction/Contractor Licensing InformationAgency: Environmental Quality

 Inspections cannot be scheduled prior to issuance of a permit number.
 In most cases, the request for inspection will be by telephone to the inspector.
 Please note that standards only apply to state administered programs.
 Many permits and inspections are the responsibility of local units of government and are not subject to state authority.

 All residential builders and maintenance and alteration contractors who construct, repair, alter or improve a residential or combination residential and commercial structure are required to be licensed.
-Contact the Department of Licensing and Regulatory Affairs, Bureau of Commercial Services at (517) 241-9288 for licensure information or visit our website at www.michigan.gov/builders.
+Contact the Department of Licensing and Regulatory Affairs, Bureau of Professional Licensing at 517-373-8068 for licensure information or visit our website at www.michigan.gov/bpl.

 For an out-of-state corporation/existing business, a "Certificate of Authority" may be obtained from the Corporation Division at (517) 241-6470 to do business with the State of Michigan.

-Persons who use chemicals that are required to "seal asphalt parking lots or driveways" should call the Environmental Hotline at (800) 662-9278 for further information.
+Permits are required for various construction activites by the Michigan Department of Environmental Quality.
+You can find a list of permit screening questions "General Permit Information Checklist" at www.michign.gov/deqpermits.
+In addition, persons who use chemicals that are requried to "seal asphalt parking lots or driveways" should call the Environmental Hotline at (800) 662-9278 for further information.